write-you-a-scheme-v2/scheme/docs/00_overview.md

 While on the topic of Lisp, Clojure Programming Language is a modern, functional approach to Lisp targeting the JVM.
 If you are interested in designing your own Lisp, Clojure is a great example of how you can take adopt Lisp to the modern programming environment.
 It is probably the most supported modern Lisp community,  and is a great source of information and ideas.

 ## Why Haskell ?
 First off, why not?
 I love Haskell!
 Haskell is a purely functional, typed, compiled, and lazy language with many sophisticated and advanced features.
-With over two decades of research level and industrial development, Haskell has been the focus of numerous computer science research projects and implements these ideas w/ a production worthy compiler.
+With over two decades of research level and industrial development, Haskell has been the focus of numerous computer science research projects and implements these ideas with a production worthy compiler.
 Who cares?
 Well, these features give the programmer expressive power above and beyond todays status quo.
 From its test bed has emerged a set of very powerful features.
 With great power, comes great responsibility, and there many complex and under-adopted features that take a while to learn.
 Fortunately, if you only use a subset of advanced features Haskell can be an effective production language.
 It may be attractive to include advanced type theory extensions and over engineer your project with all the latest advances in type theory.
 If your background is in academic Haskell research or you have been hacking around in Haskell of years, there is no problem understanding, or learning how.
 If you are trying to hire developers to work on your project with you, finding people who can be trained with less cost than the performance gains will be a serious hinderance when proposing your project to weary business type folks.
-For this reason, I take a conservative approach on what features and abstract concepts are used in this Scheme.
-When in doubt, I pick the simplest possible abstraction that is needed for functionality, and avoid extra language pragma and type theory extensions at all cost.
+For this reason, we take a conservative approach on what features and abstract concepts are used in this Scheme.
+When in doubt, we pick the simplest possible abstraction that is needed for functionality, and avoid extra language pragma and type theory extensions at all cost.
 If you use Haskell for work, your colleagues job will go a lot easier and less technical debt will emerge.

 ## Project Tool Chain
 What you need to run the project is in `Readme.md`, and if you are excited to start, skip to chapter 1!